-I am a cognitive scientist, specifically focusing in psycholinguistics - the study of speech production and comprehension.
+I am a cognitive scientist with a focus in psycholinguistics - the study of speech production and comprehension.
 I am interested in how speech changes as a function of the context, and specifically, how speakers and listeners adapt their language processing to the characteristics of their particular partner.
 There is adaptation both on the comprehension side - for example, listeners expect to hear higher-frequency (i.e., easier) words from a 2-year-old than from an adult, as well as on the production side - for example, speakers engage in alignment, when they modulate characteristics of their own speech to converge upon those characteristics of their listener's speech.

-At IBM, I'm doing research on using language production to diagnose cognitive diseases and disorders.
+At IBM, my research investigates the use of language production to diagnose cognitive diseases and disorders.
 Language is an extremely rich signal, and is highly variable, and can be a signal of the speaker's underlying cognitive state.
 Attentional load, distraction, memory - all affect characteristics of people's speech.
 Speakers and listeners exploit the massive variability of language in order to improve communication.
-We hope to exploit that variability, as well as that exploitation of variability, to diagnose cognitive disorders.
+We hope to exploit that variability to diagnose cognitive disorders.